alancoomeynts-hub/lifesciskills-academy/README.md

 Website was thoroughly tested using user personas and stories as a guide.

-- As a graduate, I would like easy access to access to course information and course enquiry forms in order to upskill for the pharma industry.
+1. As a graduate, I would like easy access to access to course information and course enquiry forms in order to upskill for the pharma industry.
 **Pathways tested (all passed)**: Navigate to Courses Enquiry form from home by;
    1. **Navbar** Clicking Courses (Navbar link on desktop, opening drawer on mobile), or Learn More button in courses section, scroll to form.
    2. **CTA Button** Click Enquire button, direct access to form in one click.
    3. **Mobile CTA Button** On mobile or small tablets, right thumb click Enquire button for direct access.
-**Responsive Behaviour**:
-1. Course section cards align horizontally on XL screens and up, 2*2 on md and lg, stack horizontally on small screens.
-2. Navbar links are replaced by drawer on mobiles.
-Enquire button in navbar is replaced with sticky "Enquire" right thumb button.
-3. Enquiry form responds to screens by stalking fields vertically on mobile screen and a 2*2 grid on larger screens.
-**Form validation**:  on Valid submission Redirect to /thank-you with follow-up details.
+   4. **Form validation**:  on Valid submission Redirect to submission page with follow-up details.
 Invalid entries show inline errors.

-- As a potential student, I would like to see details of each course offering so I can compare and the enquiry.
+2. As a potential student, I would like to see details of each course offering so I can compare and the enquiry.
    **Pathways tested (all passed)**: Navigate to Courses Enquiry form from home by
-1. **January Intake**: Home → " Click on Overlay January Intake Now Open" → Courses page tabs.
+      1. **January Intake Hero Image Overlay**: Home → Click on Overlay January Intake Now Open → Courses page tabs.
       2. **Navbar**: Home → **Courses** → Auto-open first tab.
       3. **Scroll Section**: Home → Scroll to courses grid, see course categories, click Learn More.
-Tab validation**: All 5 course tabs switch correctly, show course details.
+      4. **Tab validation**: All 5 course tabs switch correctly, show course details.
 Nav-Pills and details stack horizontally, thumb-friendly.

-- As current employee, I would like to choose a course I feel would be the best pick to advance my career.
-I would like to sign up for a  webinar or an Open day to  assesswhat your courses can offer me.
+3. As a current employee in pharma industry, I want to understand the differences between your courses and register for a webinar or open day so that I can choose the best option to progress my career.
+   **Pathways tested (all passed)**: Navigate to Events Pages from home by
+    1. **Open Day Hero Image Overlay**: Home → Click on Overlay Open Day Now Open →  to Event Registration form → Submit form.
+      2. **Navbar**: Home → Click on Events in navbar or open drawer an click on mobile → Event page → View Events Accordion → Scroll to Event Registration form → Submit form.
+      3. **Scroll Section**: Home → Scroll to event section, see upcoming events in table, click Register →  to Event Registration form → Submit form.
+      4. **Form validation**:  on Valid submission Redirect to Event registration submission page with follow-up details.
+Invalid entries show inline errors.

 - As a career transitioner, I want a guidance form so I get advice without knowing exact course fit.
 - As a potential student or HR associate, I want a testimonials carousel so I trust your life sciences course and training programs.